emadehsan/thal/post/index.md

     console.log(username, ' -> ', email);

-    // TODO save this users
+    // TODO save this user
   }
 ```
 Now if you run the script with `node index.js` you would see usernames and there corresponding emails printed.